Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Introduction

 The derivation of \eqref{inout} relies, in quantum field theory terms, on the in-out formalism in the Furry picture: the in-vacuum and the out-vacuum, and their Fock bases of annihilation and creation operators.
 An equivalent but somewhat simpler evolution equation can be obtained using the in-in formalism \cite{Kim:2011jw}.
 In this case ${\cal N}_{\bf k}(t)$ at large times in general does not directly correspond to the density of created pairs, rather some asymptotic averaging is to be performed to obtain that quantity \cite{Huet:2014mta}.

-While in this context of pair creation by a time-dependent field most authors have focused on the case of scalar particles, there are also studies specifically devoted to the dependence of the pair-creation rate on spin \cite{kohlfuerst,cakiki}.
+Coming to the physically more interesting case of fermion QED, in this context of pair creation by a time-dependent field there have been a number of studies exploring the dependence of the number of created pairs on spin \cite{mirpop-72,huta-19,alnasri-23,strxue-15,woba-15,kohlfuerst, cakiki}.
 An evolution equation analogous to \eqref{inout} for fermion QED has been developed in \cite{schton,sbrpst} and was shown to be equivalent to other approaches in \cite{fedotov_prd2011,dumlu}.
 It can be written as

 The evolution equations \eqref{inout}, \eqref{inoutspin} have turned out to be very suitable for brute-force numerical evaluation, as well as for other approximation schemes \cite{healgi,sbrpst,bmprssv,ahrsv,dumlu,fedotov_prd2011,kaos}.
 However, their structure as integro-differential equations makes them rather intractable for attempts at closed-form analytic evaluation.
 For analytic purposes, one would like to take advantage of the fact that the Hamiltonian of a charged scalar field in a time-dependent electric field is equivalent to an infinite system of modes that are just time-dependent harmonic oscillators.
 This suggests the application of Lewis-Riesenfeld theory \cite{lewrie}, and indeed this theory can be used to determine the exact quantum states of the oscillators in terms of quantum invariants, as shown explicitly in \cite{Kim:2011jw}.